 The origin of charms can be traced back to the times of Chang Tao-ling , who used them as a way to extort rice.
 The Taoist priesthood has followed in his footsteps, and trade in them to-day to earn a living.
 Buddhist monks, seeing that the business brought in money, imitated the Taoists.
 Preparing their ink-slabs and cinnabar pencils, began to draw up their own charms, they were intricate tracings, or letters elaborately entwined, with the purpose of exhibiting the benefit and usefulness of their wares.
 They took them to towns and villages, distributing them to everyone they met, proclaiming aloud their effectiveness in warding off all kinds of evil influence and misfortune.

-Therapeutic charms are the most sought after, and is one of the most profitable for the monks.
-The magick scripts for these charms are the most prolific.
+Therapeutic charms are the most sought after, and are one of the most profitable for the monks.
+The magic scripts for these charms are the most prolific.
 They can prevent and cure disease.
-Every kind of illness has almost its own peculiar energy.
+Every kind of illness has its own particular energy.

-Buddhist priests, with their magick spells and prayers, pretend they have the power to transfer the disease of a child into a paper puppet, picture, male or female, printed on a paper charm.
+Buddhist priests, with their magic spells and prayers, pretend they have the power to transfer the disease of a child into a paper puppet picture, male or female, printed on a paper charm.
 The charm is burnt afterwards, and the trick is played, the disease then vanishes.
-This charm is called a substitute-charm, as a paper-puppet is substituted for a living person, and the disease of the person is transferred to the paper puppet, and the charm burnt.
+This charm is called a substitute-charm, as a paper-puppet is substituted for a living person, and the disease of the person is transferred to the paper puppet and the charm burnt.
 This paper-puppet is taken outdoors to an isolated location, where it is burnt.

 A soul restoring charm, is considered one of the most important charms, this charm is used when a disease endangers the life of a child, parents obtain the charm and place it beneath the pillow to bring back the soul as quickly as possible.
 A gourd-shell, hermetically closed, is attached to a horse’s saddle.
 This contains the soul and brings it back to its rightful owner.

-Charms to ward off contagious diseases are made by Taoist priests, they suspend the charm in a house, and burn it, while chanting magick words to ward off diseases.
+Charms to ward off contagious diseases are made by Taoist priests, they suspend the charm in a house, and burn it while chanting magic words to ward off diseases.
 Charms were suspended over the doorways of pagan households in 1907, this was done to protect the inhabitants from an epidemic.

-For the relief of excessive hear throbbing, a charm is pasted over the chest, then burnt, the ashes mixed with wine or tea, the mixture is then given to the sufferer.
+For the relief of excessive heart throbbing, a charm is pasted over the chest, then burnt, the ashes mixed with wine or tea, the mixture is then given to the sufferer.

 To eliminate typhoid fever, the Spirits of the “Five Directions” are summoned to eradicate the disease.
 The charm is hung up to scare away the daemons causing the epidemic.
 After the charm has been placed and seen by the evil entities, it is burnt, the ashes put in tea and ingested by the sick person.

-A charm for dispelling sadness, and anxiety, is suspended in the patient’s room, then burnt, the ashes mixed with tea and given to the patient to drink.
-To dispel fear a charm is written, then suspended over a door, burnt, the ashes mixed with tea and drunk.
-This is a very popular charm, especially amongst the older generation.
+A charm for dispelling sadness and anxiety, is suspended in the patient’s room then burnt, the ashes mixed with tea and given to the patient to drink.
+To dispel fear a charm is written, then suspended over a door, burnt and the ashes mixed with tea and drunk.
+This is a very popular charm, especially among the older generation.

-Buddhists make up a specific charm to ensure a pregnant woman a safe delivery and healthy baby.
-The charm is sold by their priests.
-It is attached to the bed head, once the mother has delivered the charm is burnt and the ashes scattered to the four winds.
-For hastening delivery during a difficult childbirth the Buddhist priests use a specific charm exclusively for this purpose, they invoke by Buddhist priests, who invoke Jil-lai Buddha, the priests beg the Dragon to come to the aid of the woman and help her bear a male child.
-This is a particularly effective, and often used charm.
+Buddhists make up a specific charm to ensure a pregnant woman a safe delivery and a healthy baby.
+The charm is sold by the priests, it is attached to the bed head and once the mother has delivered, the charm is burnt and the ashes scattered to the four winds.
+For hastening delivery during a difficult childbirth the Buddhist priests use a specific charm exclusively for this purpose, the Buddhist priests, invoke Jil-lai Buddha, the priests beg the Dragon to come to the aid of the woman and help her bear a male child.
+This is a particularly effective and often used charm.

 There are five particular charms used exclusively by Taoists, while performing the ceremony known as Ta-tsiao, thanking the Gods for the deliverance of souls from Hades.
 These charms are hung strategically towards the five directions.
 With each sheet containing a prayer to the Taoist Gods.
 They are all burnt during the ceremony, this conveys the petition to the proper divinity.

-Charm to ensure a bountiful harvest, takes place when the first blade of corn sprouts.
-The priests go into the fields, and suspend five written charms, of five different colours, from reeds.
+Charms to ensure a bountiful harvest, take place when the first blade of corn sprouts.
+The priests go into the fields and suspend five written charms of five different colours, from reeds.
 The priests then place them at the four cardinal points and one in the centre.
 They chant then burn the sheets.
 The charm is divided into four parts, each part bearing an animal picture, dragon, horse, phoenix and the stork.

-A very popular charm to call down heavenly consolation, is said to bestow, sweet dew from above.
-Drawing down from the blissful home of the Gods, the sweet dew of consolation, upon all desolate heart.
+A very popular charm to call down heavenly consolation, is said to bestow sweet dew from above.
+Drawing down from the blissful home of the Gods, the sweet dew of consolation upon all desolate of heart.
 A charm hung in almost every pagan house is a charm that holds a wish for prosperity and good luck.
-There are four special characters written distinctly, they are entwined to form a magickal cipher.
+There are four special characters written distinctly, they are entwined to form a magical cipher.